unicode-org/message-format-wg/spec/registry.md

 and one or more machine-readable _signatures_ of how to call it.
 Named `<pattern>` elements can optionally define regex validation rules for input, option values, and variant keys.

-The `<signature>` element defines one particular signature of the custom function, i.e. the set of arguments and named options that can be used together in a single call to the function.
+A _signature_ defines one particular set of arguments and named options that can be used together in a single call to the function.
-The `type` attribute specifies the calling context of the signature.
-A `type="format"` function can only be called inside a placeholder inside translatable text.
+`<formatSignature>` corresponds to a function call inside a placeholder inside translatable text.
-A `type="match"` function can only be called inside a selector.
+`<matchSignature>` coresponds to a function call inside a selector.
 Signatures with a non-empty `locales` attribute are locale-specific and only available in translations in the given languages.

 A signature may define the positional argument of the function with the `<input>` element.